DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 ### Standards-Based Metadata Structure

-The interface is based on the DDI metadata schema and its hierarchical structure.
+The interface is currently based on the DDI metadata schema [Codebook 2.6](https://ddialliance.org/ddi-codebook_v2.6) and its [hierarchical structure](https://docs.ddialliance.org/DDI-Codebook/2.6/xmlschema/).

 The generated document follows the supported DDI model so that metadata is represented in a consistent and machine-readable way.

 ### Intuitive Data Description